 Do I Need an NPDES Permit in Florida?

 Determining whether you need a Florida NPDES permit depends on where your pollutants are discharged.
-You’ll need an NPDES permit if your discharge comes from a point source into the waters of the United States.
+If your discharge comes from a point source into the waters of the United States, you will need an NPDES permit.

 Where Do I Apply for a Florida NPDES Permit?